MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/poor-network-connectivity.md

 ---
-title: Low bandwidth calls in Remote Assist mobile
+title: Using Remote Assist in low bandwidth scenarios
 author: xonatia
 description: How the app works in environments with low network conditions ms.author: xolee